shoeb370/computer_vision_1/README.md

 16. Splitting channel
 17. Merging of all channel
 - Noise reduction using smoothing and blurring

+Smoothing, also called blurring, is an important image processing technique to reduce noise present in an image

 18. Smoothing/Blurring by Mean Filtering or Averaging

+Salt and pepper noise: Contains random occurrences of black and white pixels

+Impulse noise: Means random occurrences of white pixels

+Gaussian noise: Where the intensity variation follows a Gaussian normal distribution

 19. Smoothing Using the Gaussian Technique

 Gaussian filtering is one of the most effective blurring techniques in image processing.